Islandora/documentation/docs/user-documentation/context.md

 > If an object's namespace is 'customnamespace', render the block containing the rights statement "Please contact Special Collections before reusing this item".

 The Context project page on drupal.org says "You can think of each context as representing a 'section' of your site", but that doesn't tell the whole story, since it gives the impression that Context is all about defining subsites.
-Context in Drupal 8 is much more powerful in Drupal 8 than in Drupal 7 due to how it interacts with the rest of Drupal (specifically, through Drupal 8's new plugin API).
+Context in Drupal 8 is much more powerful than in Drupal 7 due to how it interacts with the rest of Drupal (specifically, through Drupal 8's new plugin API).
 Because of this increased flexibility and power, and because Context provides a ready-made user interface for site administrators to combine conditions and reactions, Islandora 8 uses Context to drive the logic underlying many important aspects of Islandora, including which derivatives get generated and how objects are displayed.
-In Islandora 7, many of these things were managed (and often hard-coded) within solution packs and utility modules.
+In Islandora 7, many of these things are managed (and often hard-coded) within solution packs and utility modules.

 ### An Example